linnienaryshkin/langchain/aws/exam.md

 - Amazon Augmented AI (Amazon A2I) | human review workflows for machine learning predictions

 - Amazon Macie | protect sensitive data in S3
-- AWS Config | configuration of AWS resources
+- AWS Config | continuously assess, audit, and evaluate the configurations of your AWS resources
 - AWS Artifact | security and compliance documentation for the AWS Cloud
 - AWS Trusted Advisor | recommendations for cost optimization, security, and resilience
 - AWS Audit Manager | automate the collection of evidence to continuously audit your AWS usage